Tribhuwan-Joshi/ips/README.md

 3. Retrieve image
 4. List all images - paginated response
 5. Delete specific image
-6. Transform image
+6. Transform image [Limited feature ~ Beta]
    - Resize
    - Crop
    - Rotate
-   - Watermark
    - Flip
-   - Mirror
-   - Compress
    - Change format
    - Apply filters
-7. Share specific image - generate a sharable link that can be access without authentication, expired after a certain time period
+7. Share specific image - generate a sharable link that can be `access without authentication` , expired after a certain `time period`.

-8. Storage limit for each user - store amount of storage used in DB
+8. Storage limit for each user - `store amount of storage used` in DB

 9. Error handling and validation with unambigious response & status code
-10. RabbitMQ to process image transformation in queue

 ## APIs Endpoints